Donor Profile

 Italy is a representative democracy with a parliamentary system.
 Elections take place every five years or in the event of a dissolution.

-The voting turnout in Italy was historically low with just 64%, against 73% in the previous election.
+Voter turnout was historically low, at just 64%, compared to 73% in the previous election.
 The right took full advantage of Italy's electoral law, which benefits parties that forge pre-ballot alliances.
-Centre-left and centrist parties failed to align, and even though they collectively won more votes, they ended up with far fewer seats.
+Centre-left and centrist parties failed to align, and even though they collectively won more votes, they received far fewer seats.
 The center-left Democratic Party received 19% of the vote, while the left-leaning, unaligned Five Star Movement received around 15%, exceeding pre-election expectations.
 The centrist coalition, Azione, led by former Prime Minister Matteo Renzi and Carlo Calenda, won almost 8%.
 Enrico Letta the head of the main opposition, PD said he would not contest the leadership in the next party congress.

 Who is responsible for allocating Italian ODA?